doersino/nyum/_recipes/veganchocolatecake.md

 * `240 ml` water
 * `100 ml` sunflower oil

-> Most brands of backing chocolate are vegan, but make sure to double-check.
+> Most brands of baking chocolate are vegan, but make sure to double-check.
 >
 > Chop the chocolate into small cubes.
 Place the dry ingredients in a bowl and mix, then add the water and oil and mix until you end up with a smooth batter.
 You can also add nuts or berries at this stage.